alanmmolina/alanmmolina.github.io/content/projects/standalone/python-magic-methods-and-objects-secret-language.md

 #### `__getattr__` and `__setattr__`

 Sometimes you want more control over how attributes work.
-The `__getattr__` method is called when Python can't find an attribute through normal means—it's your chance to provide a value dynamically.
+The `__getattr__` method is called when Python can't find an attribute through normal means - it's your chance to provide a value dynamically.
 The `__setattr__` method intercepts every attribute assignment, letting you add validation or side effects.

 ```python
 class Boss(Character):